4 months, 3 weeks ago user_de_skedpalParticipant

 First, I will explain the value and reason why I would want to add sleep as a dynamic task.
 While fixed hours of sleep would be ideal, sometimes I have work obligations and other functions that require me to get up earlier in the morning than other times, and therefore should be going to sleep earlier than on other days.
 So the advantage of having a task for sleep would be that it can pre-determine when I need to wake up, and trackback to when I need to go to sleep.
 Of course, I can do this manually, but nice to have it taken care of.

 Regarding the implementation, I will try what you recommended.
 However, I believe this solution might not correctly work because Skedpal seems to track the timeblock for daily tasks based off calendar days.
 If that is correct, then it will try to match the time on one calendar day, not the time I spent from say 10 PM to 6 AM.
 Please correct me if I am wrong about this.
-Thanks again for the great tool!2 days, 14 hours ago SethParticipant
+Thanks again for the great tool!4 months, 1 week ago SethParticipant

 You’re right, it’s based on the calendar day.
 However, SkedPal will make sure that your minimum sleep time is maintained based on the hours of same-day early morning and evening.
 In other words, although your sleep starts from night and ends in next day morning, the calculation of total time is based on the same day morning and night.
 That should still work.
 But, you’re in a better position to try it and see if it works for you.